Skip to main content

 √ Max. temperature: 1,200°C - 1,400°C

-Schematic drawing of the system.
+Schematic drawing of the system

-Schematic drawing of the PLD system
+Schematic drawing of the system